Coreum-Labs/coreum_fun-fe/README.md

 $TICKET is a smart token that represents ownership of a ticket in the No Loss Draft.
 It can be traded on the Coreum Orderbook DEX and has the following properties:

-Ticket is a Smart Tokens that can be traded on the Coreum Dex with the following feature enabled:

 - Minting: to mint token as they are bought by the draft participant
 - Burning: to burned to tokens when the principal is returned